PiPc2/freedombone/README.md

  * [Frequently Asked Questions](https://freedombone.net/faq.html)

 If you find bugs, or want to add a new app to this system see the [Developers Guide](https://freedombone.net/devguide.html).

+Ready made disk images which can be copied onto USB or microSD drives are [available here](https://freedombone.net/downloads).